5 February 2025

 Here’s what else we discovered:

-All major UK banks had terms and conditions exceeding ten thousand words.
+All major UK banks have terms and conditions exceeding ten thousand words.

-One bank had terms and conditions exceeding THIRTY THOUSAND words.
+One bank has terms and conditions exceeding THIRTY THOUSAND words.

 Our view as experts in financial services copywriting is that the vast majority of UK high street banks have terms and conditions that are inaccessible purely due to their length.